 Introduction to Samye Platform from Phakchok Rinpoche

-This monastery ushered in an era of unparalleled spiritual mastery.
-The instructions taught here benefitted countless sentient beings, and this benefit continues to this day.
 Samye became a beacon of wisdom, compassion, and dignity in our world.
 Thus, for this reason, Samye is the auspicious name of our sangha’s Dharma activities.
 Inspired by the kindness of past masters, we have the idea to share these aspirations in a modern and accessible way via an on-line platform.
 Additionally, Samye offers teachings and retreat programs and centers throughout the world.

 In addition, Samye is a platform for sangha and community building.
 Here, students from around the globe can gather in forums to discuss their practices.
-This builds a strong sense of sangha community and teaches us to care for others.
+This builds a strong sense of community and teaches us to care for others.
 In caring for others, we also care for ourselves.
-Sharing in Dharma practice really helps us not to feel lonely.
 Together we build a community.

 “It’s almost like your teacher is with you, guiding you.” ~ Kyabgön Phakchok Rinpoche